 By Kaitlyn Ersek on Jun 21, 2018 1:19:41 PM

 Summer is a tough season for all plants and turf is no exception.
-During the summer months, the turf is often stressed from heat, insects and diseases.
+During the summer months, the turf is often stressed from heat, insects, and diseases.
 Brown patches appear that look unsightly or if conditions are too hot and dry, the turf may go into dormancy as a protective measure.
-If one of your lawns is suffering use the below 3.5 signs below to determine if the stress is caused from too much heat or drought.
+If one of your lawns is suffering use the below 3.5 signs below to determine if the stress is caused by too much heat or drought.

 1. The “Tug” Test

 Even during a drought, established turf will still have extensive root systems.
 Conduct a “Tug” Test by locating a brown patch and pulling on the turf.
 If the turf doesn’t pull easily from the soil, chances are good that your turf is browning due to drought.
 If it does pull easily, insects or disease could be an issue.